• Family

 Bad things are going to happen in life, and things are going to happen to your kids too.
 There’s no getting around this, unfortunately.
 They have to learn things on their own and we can only be there to guide them and be there for them when things do happen.

-So ensure that they will always be prepared and know you got their back, it’s a good idea to sit down with your teen and go over some worst-case scenarios.
+So ensure that they will always be prepared and know you have their back, it’s a good idea to sit down with your teen and go over some worst-case scenarios.
 If they’ve just got their license, personally go over the dangers of the road.
 Telling them what to do if an accident happens.

 Also talk to them about Uber and Lyft, in case they can’t drive one time and need to hitch a ride with one of them.
 They need to know safety precautions like not mentioning their name to the driver.
-Always ask the driver their name and who they are there for.
-If, when riding with the Uber or Lyft driver, something does happen (God forbid!) then you can talk to a Uber/Lyft rideshare accident lawyer.

 This is a good way to get your teen to understand the gravity of the ‘what ifs‘ and what could possibly happen to them, there is always help and you will always be there for them.